ridwanray/django-drf-custom-auth/README.md

 - Create an API that allows an admin to create roles and assign permissions into the role.
 - Create users and assign one or more roles to users.
 - Use these roles and permissions to protect API endpoints so that only users with the appropriate permissions can access them
+- Lock a user account after the maximum allowable failed attempts.

 ## Running locally